World News | North Korea Fires Missile as US, S. Korea Prepare for Drills | LatestLY

 South Korea's Defence Ministry officials told lawmakers earlier that Seoul and Washington will hold an annual computer-simulated combined training in mid-March.

-The 11-day training will reflect North Korea's nuclear threats, as well as unspecified lessons from the Russia-Ukraine war, according to Heo Tae-keun, South Korea's deputy minister of national defense policy.
+The 11-day training will reflect North Korea's nuclear threats, as well as unspecified lessons from the Russia-Ukraine war, according to Heo Tae-keun, South Korea's deputy minister of national defence policy.

 Heo said the countries will also conduct joint field exercises in mid-March that would be bigger than those held in the past few years.